UnionOfRAD/manual/jp/00_quickstart/blog.md

 Start by creating a new file at `/app/views/posts/index.html.php` (you'll need to create the posts directory).
 Let's start simple, and print out the data we so carefully crafted in our controller:

 ```
-Lithium is less dense than <?=$foo;?>ium.
+li3 is less dense than <?=$foo;?>ium.
 ```

 What you're seeing here in this view is the default and preferred way to output data to an HTML page.
 Using the `<?= ?>` syntax automatically escapes output and keeps you safe from the legions of attacks based from unescaped output.
 If you really need it, there's always `<?php echo ?>`.
-The view code you're seeing doesn't end up as short tags when it gets to PHP's parser: Lithium's view transparently rewrites these tags to automatically escape your view output &mdash; so don't worry about your PHP installation or short tag handling.
+The view code you're seeing doesn't end up as short tags when it gets to PHP's parser: li3's view transparently rewrites these tags to automatically escape your view output &mdash; so don't worry about your PHP installation or short tag handling.

 You can now view your Posts index page by viewing `/posts/` in your browser.